Caldecott Medal

 The Randolph Caldecott Medal, frequently shortened to just the Caldecott, annually recognizes the preceding year's "most distinguished American picture book for children".
 It is awarded to the illustrator by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA).
 The Caldecott and Newbery Medals are considered the most prestigious American children's book awards.
-Beside the Caldecott Medal, the committee awards a variable number of citations to runners-up they deem worthy, called the Caldecott Honor or Caldecott Honor Books.
+Besides the Caldecott Medal, the committee awards a variable number of citations to runners-up they deem worthy, called the Caldecott Honor or Caldecott Honor Books.

-The Caldecott Medal was first proposed by Frederic G. Melcher, in 1937.
+The Caldecott Medal was first proposed by Frederic G. Melcher in 1937.
 The award was named after English illustrator Randolph Caldecott.
 Unchanged since its founding, the medal, which is given to every winner, features two of Caldecott's illustrations.
-The awarding process has changed several times over the years, including in 1971 which began use of the term "Honor" for the runner-ups.
+The awarding process has changed several times over the years, including the use of the term "Honor" for the runner-ups beginning in 1971.
 There have been between one and five honor books named each year.

 To be eligible for a Caldecott, the book must be published in English, in the United States first, and be drawn by an American illustrator.
 An award committee decides on a winner in January or February, voting using a multi-round point system.
 The committee judges books on several criteria to meet the Caldecott's goal of recognizing "distinguished illustrations in a picture book and for excellence of pictorial presentation for children."

 Winning the award can lead to a substantial rise in books sold.
 It can also increase the prominence of illustrators.
-Illustrator and author Marcia Brown is the most recognized Caldecott illustrator having won three medals and having six honor books.
-In recent years, there has been an increase in the number of minority characters and illustrators recognized, however, this is something which has fluctuated over the history of the award.
+Illustrator and author Marcia Brown is the most recognized Caldecott illustrator, having won three medals and having six honor books.
+In recent years, there has been an increase in the number of minority characters and illustrators recognized.
+However, this is something which has fluctuated over the history of the award.

 History

 The Caldecott was suggested in 1937 by Frederic G. Melcher, former editor of Publishers Weekly, following the establishment of the Newbery Medal in 1921.
 The American Library Association adopted Melcher's suggestion of awarding a medal to the illustrator "who had created the most distinguished picture book of the year."
 According to children's literature expert Leonard S. Marcus, the award helped draw American artists into the field of children's books.

 The award has been tweaked over the years, with the most recent changes in 2009.
 When the award was founded, books could be considered either for the Newbery or the Caldecott, with the same committee judging both awards.
 The committee noted other books of merit, which were frequently referred to as runner-ups.
 In 1971, these books were formally named Caldecott Honor books, with this name applied retroactively.
-In 1977 books became eligible for both awards and, beginning with the 1980 award, separate committees for each award were formed.
-Until 1958, a previous winner could win again only by unanimous vote of the committee, and in 1963 joint winners were first permitted.
+In 1977, books became eligible for both awards and, beginning with the 1980 award, separate committees for each award were formed.
+Until 1958, a previous winner could win again only by unanimous vote of the committee, and it was only in 1963 when joint winners were first permitted.